Untoldhacker-Dev/BBAds.Policy/README.md

 USDT (TRC), TRX:</i> `TNe5Gn1BAQwWzEX5k7DPYgmxbTh5ZC8zh9`

-BB Community Leaders work and remuneration
+<li> BB Community Leaders work and remuneration

-BB Community Leaders ensure the implementation of this policy
+<li> BB Community Leaders ensure the implementation of this policy

-Organize acceptance of payments and renewal of subscriptions
+<li> Organize acceptance of payments and renewal of subscriptions

-Receive a reward in the form of 45% of incoming payments for ADs Subscriptions (For example we have 3 Leaders now.
+<li> receive a reward in the form of 45% of incoming payments for ADs Subscriptions (For example we have 3 Leaders now.
 So reward is 45/3 = 15% per Leader)

-Advertising Publishing Policy
+### Advertising Publishing Policy

-you need to order Monthly Ads subscription before publications otherwise, your ad will be removed.
-In case of repeated violations, you can be banned either temporarily or permanently
+<i><li>you need to order Monthly Ads subscription before publications otherwise, your ad will be removed.
+In case of repeated violations, you can be banned either temporarily or permanently</i>

 you must leave your post tag on message at the end of the post.
 You get it after paying for the subscription.
 Tag Example: #ad12